daytl/daytl/README.md

 ## Contribute

-Pokud vám nějaký oblíbený nástroj chybí, budeme rádi, když nám ho pomůžete vytvořit.
+Missing your favorite online tool?
+Let us know or become a collaborator and create it.

 ## TODO

-* Fix close icon in button
-* Fix remover coppied design
+* Fix remover design
-* Add link to toll repo
+* Add link to tool repo
 * Add search tools by keywords